csc301-2023-winter/assignment-2-3-3-liming65/README.md

 - PrescriptionID is the key

 In order to visualize the database running on azure, I designed three simple ui interfaces.
 Users can "view" the database and add new data to the database without downloading code.In the future I will add more schema to the database and the database will be able to "delete" and "modify" the data.

+# Individual Contribution
+Mingyang(Nathan) Li: make simple UI for demo purpose, deploy database on Azure.

+# All the details and instructions forTA to see and verify the work

+By clicking the URL, the first page you will see is a static web page, only one button can be clicked, the purpose of this page is to provide users a link button to access to the data submit page, which is the "exercise progress information"/

+(./img/pg1.jpg)